Below is a description of the typical sequence of events in the career of a Penn AMCS grad student.

 Some students in their third year years are offered TAships or fellowships.
 Most third year students are supported by research fellowships, which may entail some responsibilities to their doctoral advisor.

-Fourth-year students no longer officially take courses, but often choose to participate in advanced topics courses in their area of specialization in order to learn material that will be useful to them in their research.
+Fourth-year students have been admitted to candidacy for the PhD degree and are no longer required to register for courses, but often choose to participate in advanced topics courses in their area of specialization in order to learn material that will be useful to them in their research.
 They continue to participate in seminars in their area of interest.
 Their main activity is working on their Ph.D. thesis, and during this year it is important for them to make significant research progress.
 Some students complete their Ph.D. at the end of the fourth year, though many require a fifth year to complete the degree.
 The summer after the fourth year is often a time when students find that their key research results come together in almost final form.

 Additional financial support, in the form of a TAship or a research fellowship, is available for fifth-year students who have made significant progress toward the Ph.D. by the start of that year.
 During the fall of the fifth year, students work on strengthening their research results.
 Often they speak on this research in one of the seminars that they participate in.
 They also apply for jobs in the fall -- either academic or in industry, or both.
 In the spring they finish writing up their thesis, under the guidance of their thesis advisor.
 During that time they expect to hear back from places to which they have applied for jobs; and they may go on a series of job interviews, often giving talks about their research there.
 Later in the spring semester they present the key results of their Ph.D. thesis at an oral "defense"; and then they graduate at the end of the semester.

 Students in the AMCS Masters program may be permitted to switch to the Ph.D. program.
-If they do this, then the work that they have completed will be able to count toward the new program.
-This tyically requires the student to have Ph.D. passing grade on the written preliminary exam, an exemplary record in their course work, and a thesis advisor with financial resouces to fund their studies.
+If they do this, then the work that they have completed will be counted toward the requirements of the Ph.D. program.
+This typically requires the student to have Ph.D. passing grade on the written preliminary exam, an exemplary record in their course work, which should include required first year sequences in Analysis, Algebra, and Probability and Stochastic Processes, and, most importantly, a thesis advisor with financial resources to fund their studies.
 In all cases this will require permission of the Graduate Group Chair.
+Students who are hoping to transfer should apply to the Ph.D. program through the online application system.
+They will not be required to pay the application fee.